-Whether you need extra storage or are just looking for an accent piece, you can't go wrong with an ottoman.
-Also known as a footstool, this piece is versatile enough to complement living spaces of all styles.
-"It can be used as a footrest for a club chair, extra seating in a larger family room space, or as a coffee table with a tray placed on top," says designer Annie Kersey of Purple Cherry Architects.
+Whether you need extra storage space, a place to rest your feet, or an accent piece that complements your current furniture, you can’t go wrong with an ottoman.
+These versatile additions can be as handy as they are stylish, adapting to your needs in living rooms, offices, bedrooms, and even outdoors.
+Also known as a footstool, an ottoman can cover a wide range of needs, as designer Annie Kersey of Purple Cherry Architects explains: “It can be used as a footrest for a club chair, extra seating in a larger family room space, or as a coffee table with a tray placed on top.”

 Prone to scratching

 Looking for something a little easier on your bank account?
 Check out the Accent Storage Ottoman by Convenience Concepts.
 This versatile piece is 23 inches wide, 16 inches deep, and 16 inches tall.
 You can set dishes, books, or magazines on the flat surface or flip the top over if you need a proper serving tray.

 We also appreciate the hidden storage compartment inside.
 Made of wood with vegan leather upholstery, this ottoman comes in several colors, including neutrals and bold statement hues.
 The material might be prone to scratching, but it's still a great deal, considering the price.

 Shape: Rectangular | Dimensions: 23 x 16 x 16 inches | Material: Wood, faux leather | Storage: Yes

 Tricky to clean

 For small spaces, we recommend the Cilo Ottoman from Article.
 Measuring 17.5 inches tall and 16 inches in diameter, it's the perfect compact size.
 Though the Cilo doesn't have storage, it's got a sturdy wooden frame and high-density foam cushioning with rubber webbing.